hacksu/react-tutorial/README.md

 So it's very simple to state the logic of when each form field should be enabled.
 The login fields should be enabled if the first checkbox is checked and the third one isn't; and the new card fields should be enabled if the second checkbox is checked and the third one isn't.
 Does that logic make sense to everyone?

 So, in JavaScript, the thing that makes pages interactive are event listeners, which are functions that are automatically called when the user interacts with something on the page.
-To implement the functionality we have here, we basically have to write three event listeners
-- one for each checkbox
-- and they have to make changes to keep the page logically consistent.
+To implement the functionality we have here, we basically have to write three event listeners - one for each checkbox - and they have to make changes to keep the page logically consistent.
 The event listener for the "existing account" checkbox has to enable or disable the login fields, but to know if it's allowed to enable them, it has to find the "trust me bro" checkbox using its ID or something similar and see if that is checked, because it's not allowed to enable these fields if it is.
-The event listener for the "new card" checkbox has to do the same thing with these other fields.
+The event listener for the "new card" checkbox has to do the same thing; it has to look at the "trust me bro" checkbox to decide if it's allowed to enable the card form.
 And while the "trust me bro" checkbox's event listener has a really simple job to do when it gets checked (it just disables everything), when it gets unchecked, it has to retrieve the other two checkboxes and then enable the form fields that correspond to them only if they say so.

 So, in short, we have three different event listener functions, they have to find and read from these other checkbox elements to find out what changes they need to make to the page, and the rules they have to follow to enforce our simple rules take some thinking about.
 We've gone from simple logic that I could get you all agree on to a long description that you'd probably want to double-check.
 Now let's visit [the version of this form that I made with React](https://hacksu.github.io/react-tutorial/checkout-example/checkout-react.html) [it's also linked at the bottom of the vanilla JS version] and see what's different.